Opening Hours : Monday to Friday - 9am to 5pm

 For those requiring a procedure (eg gastroscopy or colonoscopy) and who have private health insurance, we have agreements with almost all of the major health funds and you will not incur any out-of-pocket costs.
 Regarding the hospital bed/theatre costs, this will depend on what level of cover you have and whether you have an excess on your insurance policy with your health fund.
 A few of the anaesthetists we use may charge a small out-of-pocket fee – we can provide the contact details for the scheduled anaesthetist’s rooms to clarify this prior to your booking.

-For patients without private health insurance, procedures can be arranged in the public system at Maroondah Hospital at no cost, but much longer waiting periods should be expected.
-Another option is to pay for the procedure’s full out-of-pocket cost at either Ringwood Private or Mitcham Private – fees are available upon request.
+For patients without private health insurance, procedures can be arranged in the public system at Eastern Health at no cost, but much longer waiting periods should be expected.
+Another option is to pay for the procedure’s full out-of-pocket cost at a private hospital and these fees are available upon request.

-For consultations at Bond Street Gastroenterology there is generally an out-of-pocket cost for initial consultations of approximately $90 depending on time and complexity, then for further review consultations the cost is approximately $40 (NB correct at time of writing, subject to change).
+For consultations at Gutwise there is generally an out-of-pocket cost for initial consultations of approximately $110 depending on time and complexity, then for further review consultations the cost is approximately $55 (NB correct at time of writing, subject to change).
 Fees are discounted for pensioners and concession card holders.